tobento-ch/service-menu/README.md

 // set the form item active.
 $menu->active('form');

-// do no render any inactive tree items.
+// do not render any inactive tree items.
 $menu->subitems(false);
 ```